dfrappart/dfrappart.github.io/_posts/2025-09-26-Troubleshooting_Application_Gateway_for_Containers.markdown

 So that's how we can make AGC work, Azure CNI Overlay or not.
 Speaking of Overlay, let's have a look at some other issues encountered.

-## 2. Is it really working with overlay???
+## 2. Is it really working with overlay?

 This issue was encountered with a bring your own deployement.
 The secificity was regarding the network configuration, in which the aim was to deploy AGC in another vnet than the AKS cluster.